lzwjava/blog-source/_posts/2024-11-27-learn-tips-en.md

 * When learning a subject, directly approaching the core concepts or doing the final exam exercises is okay.
 You can learn backward to the fundamental things.
 A hard start leads to an easy end.
 Quickly overcome the fear or discomfort associated with new knowledge.

 * Teach or share what you learn to others, one piece at a time.
-No matter how technical or sophisticated it is, share it with your mother, companion, friends, or even street buddies.
+No matter how technical or sophisticated it is, share it with your companion, friends, or even street buddies.

 * Write blogs, make videos, or create other content to share.
 People are narcissistic.
 By reviewing what you create, you will notice imperfections.
 That will give you the urge to improve.